JinkiJung/Tasc/docs/source/basicConcept.rst

   * has states (IntraState)
   * is able to performs several actions
   * is a subject of Instruction
+Terminus can be used as spatial knowledge that must be memorized for problem solving.

 Action
 ^^^^^^^^
 Action is a dynamic behavior of Terminus that make changes of state or produce data.
 Some action has target of the action which is Terminus type.
+Action can be interpreted as a motor skill of a user to be performed at Tasc.

 Condition
 ^^^^^^^^^^^^